Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - It will automatically add the admin account
         - Once created you can find it in the resources by its name and you will see all the options under `|| settings`
             - keys, secrets, certificates, networking, security, properties, locks
+        - **Creating a secret**
+            - `settings || secret`

+## Disk encryption
+- Encrypting the disks attached to the VMs - When the data is stored in the Azure datacenter - it is encrypted
+- SSE (Server side encryption) - when enabled encryptes the data automatically, but you can also use your own encryption key stored in the Azure Key Vault

 # Azure web application as service
  - or Platform as a service (Paas).
 Payment options: [Azure App Service](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/)